 The Company leases office space and equipment under a non-cancelable operating lease that expires in 2018, with an option to extend the lease for an additional three-year period.
 The lease terms provide for rental payments on a graduated scale and the Company's payment of certain operating expenses.
+During March 2016, the Company amended the lease agreement to include certain additional operating expenses, related to the replacement of two boilers.
 The Company recognizes rent expense on a straight-line basis over the lease period.
-Rent expense was \$0.8 million and \$0.8 million, respectively, for the three months ended September 30, 2015 and 2014, and \$2.5 and \$2.5 million, respectively, for the nine months ended September 30, 2015 and 2014.
+Rent expense was \$0.8 million and \$0.8 million, respectively, for the three months ended March 31, 2016 and 2015.